 Located on the outskirts of the Middle East lies the Islamic Republic of Iran; 31 provinces, 26 national parks, 24 UNESCO world heritage sites, one pink lake and an impressive bioluminescent bay squeezed into the fifth largest country in Asia.
 The amount of attractions in Iran to see runs well into the thousands.

 The ideal Iran itinerary gives you at least 2 full weeks to see the main sights in the country.
 Land in Tehran and slowly make your way down south to Shiraz, stopping along the way in Kashan, Esfahan and Yazd.

 Tips for visiting Iran for the first time

 Is Iran safe?
 Yes – In fact I have rarely felt more safe traveling alone with a female friend than in Iran.
 Sadly the media has created a very skewed perspective of Iran which is simply not true.

 Can I travel Iran without the help of a local tour agency?
-Yes, however it will not be that easy.
-In all transparency, we had help from a local travel agency who made the trip run smoothly.
+Yes, however, it will not be that easy.
+In all transparency, we had help from a local travel agency that made the trip run smoothly.